Who needs to research an industry:

 2) You will want to identify the businesses who are already engaged in this industry.

-To identify the large companies, use Business Insights: Global (Library card is required to access this resource from outside the Library.)
-The search results will be a list of larger companies worldwide, ranked by sales.
+To identify the large companies, use Hoover's Company Profiles (Library card is required to access this resource from outside the Library.)

 You might be more interested in the smaller companies and/or the local companies in your industry.
 To find these companies use the A to Z database.
 (Library card is required to access this resource from outside the Library.)